John 15

 “Every branch in Me that does not bear fruit, He takes away; and every branch that bears fruit, He prunes it so that it may bear more fruit.

-The remedy is to remember the height from which you have fallen and to allow God the Gardener to lift you back up to the high places of his love.
-As you bask in his love, you will bear his fruit effortlessly.
+The reason some Christians are barren is because they are trying to draw life from the world instead of the Vine.
+Distracted and burdened, they have drifted from their first love (Rev. 2:4–5).
+The remedy is to remember how far they have fallen and allow God the Gardener to lift them up to the heights of his love.
+As we bask in his love, we will bear his fruit effortlessly.

 Further reading: “Are unfruitful branches lifted up?